Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Introduction

 To improve efficiency, it is natural to treat the nonlinear advection term explicitly while discretizing the viscous term implicitly.
 This strategy allows reuse of the same linear operator at each time step.
 For the two-dimensional NSE in vorticity form, long-time stability and statistical convergence results were established for first- and second-order IMEX schemes in \cite{gottlieb2012long,wang2012efficient}, with higher-order extensions in \cite{cheng2016long}.
 However, the stability of these IMEX schemes typically relies on time-step restrictions depending on the Reynolds number, which can severely limit their effectiveness.

-\textbf{Exponential time differencing and SAV methodologies.} Exponential time differencing (ETD) methods provide an appealing alternative for stiff nonlinear systems by treating the linear part exactly and incorporating the nonlinear term via Duhamel's principle.
+\textbf{Exponential time-differencing and SAV methodologies.} Exponential time-differencing (ETD) methods provide an appealing alternative for stiff nonlinear systems by treating the linear part exactly and incorporating the nonlinear term via Duhamel's principle.
 ETD schemes offer high-order temporal accuracy and strong stability properties and can be efficiently implemented using FFT-based techniques in periodic domains.
 They have been applied to a wide class of semilinear parabolic equations \cite{du2004stability,du2005analysis,ju2018energy,du2021maximum,wang2025novel} as well as some nonlinear equations with mild nonlinearities \cite{chen2021energy,fu2022energy,fu2025higher,chen2025arxiv}.
 The last paper addresses the variable-step case.
-See also \cite{zhang1987schema} for ETD-Adams--Bashforth--Moulton type schemes.
+Recently, significant progress has been made in developing high-order ETD schemes that rigorously preserve energy dissipation laws and maximum bound principles (MBP) for various phase-field models \cite{du2019_nonlocal_ac_etd, ju2021_ifrk_mbp, ma2023_gl_etd, tang2016_ac_mbp, duan2024_bfs_etd}.
+Furthermore, exponential integrators have been successfully tailored for capturing the dynamics of nonlinear Schrödinger and wave equations \cite{bao2013_nls_ewi, bao2012_kgz_ewi, doi:10.1137/23M1615656}.
 Nevertheless, the application of ETD methods to the incompressible NSE is nontrivial.
 While several ETD-based approaches have been proposed \cite{rogallo1977illiac,zhang1987schema,kooij2018exponential,li2018fast,li2020adaptive}, rigorous results on their long-time stability remain unavailable.

-In parallel, the scalar auxiliary variable (SAV) methodology and its variants have emerged as powerful tools for constructing energy-stable schemes \cite{shen2018scalar,shen2019new,akrivis2019energy,lin2019numerical,lin2020energy}.
-A different extension, sometimes dubbed the ZEC method, utilizes the energy conservation property of the nonlinear term and has achieved notable success for the NSE and related systems \cite{huang2023stability,huang2025stability,di2023variable,ji2024unified,zeng2023fully,zhang2024unified,zhang2025diffuse}.
-However, most existing SAV-based approaches focus on finite-time stability or impose restrictive assumptions.
-In the absence of external forcing, solutions decay to zero as time tends to infinity, rendering the long-time dynamics trivial.

-Recently, one of the authors and collaborators developed a second-order mean-reverting SAV method (BDF2-mr-SAV) that guarantees uniform-in-time bounds under nontrivial forcing \cite{han2025highly,coleman2024efficient}.
-This scheme is highly efficient, requiring only two Stokes solves per time step.
-However, a long-time stable variable-step extension remains elusive.
-To the best of our knowledge, no higher-order variable-step schemes preserve uniform-in-time energy bounds under general forcing.